AdrianJendo/unryo/README.md

 ## Technologies Used

-To implement this REST API, we utilized the following technologies:
+To implement this REST API, I utilized the following technologies:

 - The web application was built using **React with TypeScript**.
 React was chosen for its lightweight framework, making it ideal for creating an easy-to-use user interface.